Gantt: General settings

 Hide parent on expand

 Enable the search option to locate tasks or sub-tasks faster.
-You can search for a particular keyword or partial keyword, and all occurrences will be highlighted.
+You can search for a particular keyword or a partial keyword, and all occurrences will be highlighted.

 Search for tasks and subtasks

-12. Zoom option
+16. Zoom option

 Analyze the progress of tasks either at a high level, for example, at a year-level, or zoom in for detailed task tracking.
 The Zoom option allows you to use buttons to zoom in and out, or use the mouse wheel.